Voices of the Hudson | Maurice D. Hinchey Hudson River Valley National Heritage Area

 Underwater Museum

-Looking out over the river – do you ever wonder what is hidden beneath the murky water?
-Down where the eels swim and the giant sturgeon feed - is there evidence of human life too?
-A team of scientists from the Columbia University Lamont Doherty Earth Observatory used state of the art sonar equipment to explore the bottom of the Hudson River.
+Looking out over the Hudson – do you ever wonder what is in the murky water?
+Down where the eels swim and giant sturgeon feed - is there evidence of human life too?
+Scientists from the Columbia University Lamont Doherty Earth Observatory used sonar equipment to explore the bottom of river.
 What they found was like an underwater museum with over 300 anomalies – things that shouldn’t have been there amongst the fish and plants.
-Listen to to learn what lurks beneath the surface.

 Washington Irving and Sleepy Hollow